h2oai/tutorials/MLOps/getting-started-with-mlops-test-drive/getting-started-with-mlops-test-drive.md

 2. Note that the lab automatically ends after two hours and can be taken multiple times

-3. [H2O.ai Learning Center](https://training.h2o.ai/): Build your Knowledge Base and Skills at your pace.
+3. [H2O.ai Learning Center](https://training.h2o.ai/): Build your knowledge base and skills at your pace.
 Enter a place for knowledge-sharing, skills-enhancements, idea-sharing, and more!

 4. [H2O.ai Community(HaC)](https://www.h2o.ai/community/home): HaC is a community to share, learn, network, ask questions, provide answers, take the next step, and explore Artificial Intelligence, Machine Learning, and Data Science.
 We are here to democratize AI.
 It will take a village to democratize AI.